selmagrosse/cartpole-rl/README.md

 # Cartpole Reinforcement Learning

 This project implements a Deep Q-Network (DQN) to solve the CartPole-v1 environment in Gymnasium using the Stable Baselines3 library.
 The model can be trained using hyperparameter optimization with Optuna.

+A detailed explanation of the project and its underlying theory can be read in my [blog post](https://www.scisoulreflect.com/cart-pole-balancing-using-reinforcement-learning/).

 ## Installation